 Developers perform the first set of testing as they develop their app, however, a separate set of software testers should also perform the end-to-end testing of the app under realistic conditions.
 For example, a developer may test on the simulator available in the development environment, or on their own phone.
 Often, this also means that the developer is on the same network as the backend server that supports the content available for the app.
 We at Iterators had one client with an app that included GPS location as part of their app and a back end server that stored all of the information.
 We reported several bugs even related to the login feature and the developers had trouble replicating these bugs because they had local access to the backend server, while we were at a different location and were not able to reliably access the server through the app.

 In general, it is very helpful to have a set of independent software testers in addition to the developers.
 Software Testers provide a different perspective and should look at the software from the user’s perspective.
 Developers and Product Owners tend to use the “happy path” because they know how the software was designed.
-Good software testers will test a variety of conditions and not always use the software the “right” way in order to find issues that users will encounter as they try to use the software.
+The testing process for software should include testing a variety of conditions, not just using the software as intended, in order to uncover issues that could arise from users attempting to use the software.
+This is important for ensuring user satisfaction and successful software usage.

 Performance testing is very important for most mobile apps.
 Apps that do not use a network connection should still be tested on a variety of phones and tablets that have different operating systems and on older devices that have slower processors.
 Apps that do use a network connection have the additional need to test on variety of network connections, including dropped connections.

-Development environments often have an option to monitor network traffic and the interactions can be monitored directly.
+Development environments often have the option to monitor network traffic and the interactions can be monitored directly.
 Software testers can do this as long the developer provides a debug build of the app.
-Note that the debug build may impact the performance of the software too, and this can provide a good stress test of the performance of the app.
+Note that the debug build may impact the performance of the software too, and this can provide a good stress testing of the performance of the app.

 A strategy must start with objectives.
 Is your app going to be used worldwide, or by a niche set of users?
 Will there be thousands of users simultaneously or only a small chance of simultaneous users?
 Will the demand be relatively even each day, or are there peak demand needs, such as introducing a sale or a new download?
 The second component is to look at the architecture of your design to look for potential issues.
 Perhaps your app has a niche market and your content is provided by a single server running the backend of your app.
 In this case, it is definitely useful to test from a remote location so that the testing is not done on the same network as the server itself.